Natalie Hubartt, MA, LMHC

 Crystal Jessee, MA, LMFT, NCC, EMDR Trained

-I hold a Bachelor’s Degree in Accounting, spent 16 years in the banking industry, and served as a financial coach and marriage mentor before God prompted me to become a Christian counselor.
-I completed a Master’s Degree in Marriage and Family Therapy at Liberty University and I am pursuing licensure as a Licensed Marriage and Family Therapist with the state of Indiana.
+I hold a Bachelor’s Degree in Accounting and spent 16 years in the banking industry before God prompted me to become a Christian counselor.
+I completed a Master’s Degree in Marriage and Family Therapy at Liberty University and am a Licensed Marriage and Family Therapist with the state of Indiana.
 As Clinical Director, I have the great privilege of encouraging and guiding counselors in training, while combining my accounting background with my calling as a counselor to manage the day-to-day operations of the counseling center.

 Purposeful, devoted time with my family and with the Lord is very important in keeping my heart full, and it works to build strong bonds in the relationships I hold close.
-When I am not counseling, I enjoy playing games and watching superhero movies with my three sons, reading and studying God’s Word, and date night with my husband of 15 years.
+When I am not counseling, I enjoy playing games and watching movies with my three sons, reading and studying God’s Word, and date night with my husband.

 Ty Wyss, MA

 As a pastoral counselor, I most often enjoy working with those that have been pushed to the margins by society and even the church.
 I specialize in helping people form a stable identity in Christ while working through the myriad of things that hinder the full expression of life to the full.
 A few of these hindrances are

 My education includes a BA in Psychology and Christian Counseling, along with an MA in Mental Health Counseling from Indiana Wesleyan University.
 I also did 5 years of intensive discipleship and ministry training in a Master’s Commission program.
 Bringing the worlds of psychology and spirituality together is a passion I have.
 With this in mind, I have often used a cognitive behavioral approach in tandem with narrative therapy for a transformative experience where clients better know their story and God’s role in it.